 Abstract

-The EGI Accounting Portal is an operational tool that processes, summarizes and displays the Accounting Repository data, acting as a common interface to the different accounting record providers and presenting a homogeneous view of the data gathered and a user-friendly access to understanding resource utilization covering the needs of many types of actors.
+The EGI Accounting Portal is an operational tool that processes, summarizes and displays the Accounting Repository data, acting as a common interface to the different accounting record providers and presenting a homogeneous view of the gathered data and displaying it in a user-friendly way.
+The portal help EGI members and external parties understand resource utilization, serving the needs of various types of actors.

 This document details the technical design of a new version of the Accounting Portal that will enhance its interface, look and feel and introduce new features in order to satisfy emerging user requirements.